Imtiaz Ibne Alam

 A New Door for Drug Abusers

 There is no doubt that online medical consultation can diminish the location boundaries.
 But it also opens a new door for selling prescription drugs unethically.
+For this reason, many people think that the service is a totally fraud or illegal business.

+They also believe this consultation service is provided for abusers who are willing to risk it all and try to get away with getting medications online.
 However, they are not wrong at all.
 Thousands of con websites are out there that indeed perform scam operations targeting on selling cheap prescription medications online.

 Limited Options to Evaluate the Quality